Bernhard Hoesli: The Venice project

 The next step seems quite difficult.
 Students must turn their ideas of spatial understandings for their plans into volumetric shapes; i.e. they must turn volume into mass.
 They did, in essence, a figure-ground reversal.
 This served to ensure that every space in the final design was active and engaging.
-Hoesli used as a basis for this step the common observation that it seems Le Corbusier's Unite is a volumetric explanation for the space in the Uffizi.
+As a basis for this step, Hoesli used the observation that Le Corbusier’s Unite seemed like a volumetric explanation for the space in the Uffizi.

 The final step was to design the scale models of their housing project, involving all the previous steps in their final designs.

 What is considered the seventh step in the process is actually the selection of a new project for the following semesters.
 The students work together with faculty juries in order to select the goals for this project.
 The project is chosen as a general urban section that each student can contribute to in an individualized manner.
 They divide up sections of the area and provide solutions to the individual problems they present themselves with.
 In this way, students were able to become fully involved in the process while retaining a respect for a larger picture.

 During the designing process, students were presented with lectures and instruction on common Venetian facades and asked to incorporate this information into their designs.
 This consisted the eighth step.

 The ninth step was the final submission of the design.